projectatomic/atomic-enterprise-training/eap-beta3.md

         file: /etc/atomic-passwd
         kind: HTPasswdPasswordIdentityProvider

-More information on these configuration settings (and other identity providers) can be found here:
+More information on these configuration settings can be found here:

 [//]: # (TODO: Will we have something like docs.automic.org ?)

     http://docs.openshift.org/latest/admin_guide/configuring_authentication.html#HTPasswdPasswordIdentityProvider

+If you're feeling lazy, use your friend `sed`:

+[//]: # (TODO: fix the /etc/openshift/master.yaml path)

+    sed -i -e 's/name: anypassword/name: apache_auth/' \
+    -e 's/kind: AllowAllPasswordIdentityProvider/kind: HTPasswdPasswordIdentityProvider/' \
+    -e '/kind: HTPasswdPasswordIdentityProvider/i \      file: \/etc\/atomic-passwd' \
+    /etc/openshift/master.yaml

+Restart `atomic-master`:

+    systemctl restart atomic-master

 ### A Project for Everything
 Atomic Enterprise (AE) has a concept of "projects" to contain a number of different resources: services and their pods, builds and so on.
 They are somewhat similar to "namespaces" in OpenShift v2.
 We'll explore what this means in more details throughout the rest of the labs.
 Let's create a project for our first application.

 We also need to understand a little bit about users and administration.
 The default configuration for CLI operations currently is to be the `master-admin` user, which is allowed to create projects.
-We can use the "admin" Atomic command to create a project, and assign an administrative user to it:
+We can use the "admin" AE command to create a project, and assign an administrative user to it:

     oadm new-project demo --display-name="Atomic Enterprise Demo" \
     --description="This is the first demo project with Atomic Enterprise" \